- Departments H-Z

 The concept of adaptation pathways has emerged to address these challenges.
 The adaptation pathway approach has been successfully applied in many countries around the United States and the world.
-In this plan, three pathways will be prepared for groundwater, coastal and urban flood hazards.
+In this 2023 Flood Plan, three pathways will be prepared for groundwater, coastal and urban flood hazards.

 Watch the video below to learn more about the pathways approach.